 Google is on the warpath and is out there crawling the web for websites that deliver a poor user experience, are weak on content, have little or no value to the end-user and are graphically flawed.

 Google, as we all know is constantly tweaking and refining its algorithm to deliver top quality content so that its clients (that’s you and me) have the very best results when searching.

 Far too often businesses will try to get their websites higher up the search results by being non-compliant and the downside to this for these businesses is a Google penalty.
 It’s fair enough.
 After all, why should Google display pages that don’t give us the correct data?
 Hence, and rightly so, they get penalised.

-Sometimes these penalties are well over due for these spammy sites.
+Sometimes these penalties are well overdue for these spammy sites.
 If you know your trying to SEO the hell out of your site and manipulate the rankings then probably your website is going to cop a penalty.
-So, I thought that I would list 10 tell tale signs that your likely to be on Google’s radar and are next in line for a penalty.
+So, I thought that I would list 10 telltale signs that you are likely to be on Google’s radar and are next in line for a penalty.

 What is a Google penalty?

 Google has an algorithm that is forever crawling the web and ranking sites based on their authority.
-This authority is made up of many building blocks and is basically a well kept secret.
-Essentially, at the end of the day you have to play by Googles rules and strict algorithmic ranking requirements if your website is to remain compliant and avoid a penalty.
-If you site is deemed not to be playing by the rules, like any other game, there are consequences and in this case it’s a Google penalty.
+This authority is made up of many building blocks and is basically a well-kept secret.
+Essentially, at the end of the day, you have to play by Googles rules and strict algorithmic ranking requirements if your website is to remain compliant and avoid a penalty.
+If your site is deemed not to be playing by the rules, like any other game, there are consequences and in this case, it’s a Google penalty.